blaze2004/trackit/README.md

 2).
 Once, the meet is  over your attendance report is displayed in a new tab.

-no manual work required ! it's fully automatic.
+No manual work required ! it's fully automatic.

 ![](./mac/static/mac/images/att_report.png)
 ![](./mac/static/mac/images/chrome_ext.png)